yogeshwar607/shreemoryacabs/docs/REVIEW_COLLECTION_STRATEGY.md

 We hope your [flight/trip to Shirdi] went smoothly! 🛫

-Thank you for trusting GreenEVCabs for your [airport transfer/outstation trip].
+Thank you for trusting Shree Morya Cabs for your [airport transfer/outstation trip].
 We'd love to know how your experience was - especially [driver's flight tracking/comfortable long-distance ride].

 ⭐ Share your feedback: [GOOGLE_REVIEW_LINK]

 Safe travels, and we hope to serve you again! 🚗⚡

-- GreenEVCabs Team
+- Shree Morya Cabs Team
 ```

 **When to Use:** Airport transfers, outstation trips, special occasions